 NDII has drawn teams from Colorado, Indiana, Iowa, Kansas, Kentucky, Missouri, Oklahoma and Nebraska since 2006; having an average of 18 organizations and 53 teams participate each year.
 In 2013 tournament location was held in Topeka, Kansas at Washburn Rural public school facilities but returned to McPherson, Kansas in 2014.

 NDII’s 10th anniversary in 2015, was the largest tournament with 74 teams participating, from 7 different states.
 Games were played at Central Christian College and McPherson College, McPherson, Kansas; Bethany College in Lindsborg, Kansas and Elyria Christian School, Elyria, Kansas.

 After thirteen years of leadership, Mrs. Kelly Love retired as NDIICHA's director in 2016.
-Stepping into the director's position for 2017, is long-time supporter and official for NDII, Mr. Chris Vieyra.
+Stepping into the director's position for 2017, was long-time supporter and official for NDII, Mr. Chris Vieyra.
 The director for 2018 was Joe Kern from Sterling College, and in 2019, Mark Hoffhines from Wichita State University acted as director.